simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 In 1920-22 he began to organize his own troops and invited a Russian instructor, a former officer of the Russian army, who trained a force of four squadrons of Torgut cavalry for him.
 The Chinese viewed his activities with great apprehension.

-In 1924, at the time of the military expedition to Kashgar, Toin Lama was requested by the Urumchi Provincial Government to send his cavalry against Ma Ti-t’ai and to contribute a camel transport for Chinese troops.
-Toin Lama flatly refused to send his riders, and since that time the Chinese have slowly tightened their grip over him and his tribe.
+In 1924, at the time of the military expedition to Kashgar, Toïn Lama was requested by the Urumchi Provincial Government to send his cavalry against Ma Ti-t’ai and to contribute a camel transport for Chinese troops.
+Toïn Lama flatly refused to send his riders, and since that time the Chinese have slowly tightened their grip over him and his tribe.
 Early in 1925, he was ordered to send his cavalry to Urumchi to resist the expected advance of Marshal Feng Yu-hsiang’s army.
 The Torguts were always a military reserve for Hsin-chiang, and the au-

 **106 TRAILS TO INMOST ASIA**